bolt/bolt/contributing.md

 We get a lot of feature requests for Bolt, and we can't do them all, even if we wanted to.
-In fact, since Bolt is designed to be 'simple, sophisticated and straightforward', not all feature requests might be a goof fit for Bolt.
+In fact, since Bolt is designed to be 'simple, sophisticated and straightforward', not all feature requests might be a good fit for Bolt.
 Be sure to read [our manifesto](https://docs.bolt.cm/manifesto) to get an idea of our goals and values.